Skip to main content

 July 8– 13, 2025

-Join us for the Buccaneer North American Championship 2025 in stunning Big Lake, Alaska, from July 8th to 13th!
+Buccaneer North American Championship 2025 is in stunning Big Lake, Alaska, from July 8th to 13th!
 Whether you’re a seasoned sailor or a novice, this is your chance to experience thrilling racing and breathtaking views, including the majestic Denali!

 We need your details to help us plan this amazing event!
 Boats will be provided, and family-friendly activities await!
 Don’t miss out—send your information to Bruce Lee today!